turutcrane/cefingo/README.md

 ## License
 This project is licensed under the MIT License.

-But this project includes the following third party libraries:
+This project quotes header files of the following third party libraries:
 * Chromium Embedded Framework licensed under the BSD 3-clause license.
 Website: https://bitbucket.org/chromiumembedded/cef